Children of Lir sculpture, Ballycastle

 Bram Stoker, CS Lewis, Joseph O’Connor, Maeve Binchy, Seamus Heaney and Bernard McLaverty are just some of the greats in recent memory.
 But you have to go a lot further back to look at how our myths and legends have been chronicled.

 Thankfully, these amazing tales weren’t only passed on by the spoken word, they were written down for all to muse over for centuries to come.
-In fact, ancient tomes such as the
+In fact, ancient works such as the

 Book of Ballymote held by the Royal Irish Academy in Dublin, and the Book of Leinster, which you can see at Dublin’s Trinity College library, contain some of the first recorded versions of Ireland’s myths.